 Our own Index (our global web accessibility league table) is littered with examples of websites with accessibility issues, some of which are so severe it’s unlikely anybody using assistive technologies could perform even basic navigation.

 Sure they look nice.
 But something that looks nice is not always the most accessible.

 Again, an empirical, impartial measure of your website’s accessibility before and after the migration is the only way to be sure.

 So, how can Silktide help?

-First of all, Silktide finds issues across a wide range of areas in your site and presents you with a score.
+First of all, Silktide finds issues across a wide range of areas on your site and presents you with a score.
 It then shows you where the issues are and explains in simple terms how to fix them.
 Once you’ve done your work, you’ll see your score increase.

 The concept is very very simple, but the power lies in the way we do this.
 Our technology is unique.
 We don’t just read the code on your website, we actually load each page and view it as a human being would.

 That’s why we can detect issues with, for example, mobile accessibility, that other platforms simply can’t.
-It’s why we can test complex user journeys, like checkouts and applications forms, and report on whether they are both functional and accessible.
+It’s why we can test complex user journeys, like checkouts and application forms, and report on whether they are both functional and accessible.

 As they say though, “show, don’t tell”.